tbedford/Website-Test/source/articles/dealing-with-dates.md

 malarkey.
 By sticking with UTC I never have to worry about that.

 You can do `date -u` to get a date-time adjusted to UTC and formatted like this: `Tue 14 Nov 2017 13:21:21 UTC`.
-I have cosidered this date format too as it is very human readable.
-I have not quite decided whether to use this format or not, so the code to convert is to ISO-8601 is as follows:
+I have considered this date format too as it is very human readable.
+I have not quite decided whether to use this format or not, but the code to convert it to ISO-8601 is as follows:

 ``` python